Home New Search Gallery How-To Books Links Workshops About Contact

 It works great on my F100.
 VR and AF work fine.

-USE WITH FILTERS back to Performance or back to Introduction.
+USE With FILTERS back to Performance or back to Introduction.

 Since it's designed for film cameras, you'll never have a vignetting problem, even with several stacked filters, on a digital camera.
 (See Crop Factor.)